billchaison/evasion/README.md

 # evasion
-Techniques for evading firewalls and anti-malware detection.
+Techniques for evading firewalls and malware detection.

 Acronyms used:
 * UTM - Unified Threat Management.
 A class of nextgen firewalls with integrated security features.